ruggedx220/Pizza-Dataset-Data-Analysis/README.md

 # Project Description
 This project involves a deep-dive analysis of a pizza sales dataset involves several steps to gain insights into sales patterns, customer preferences, and other relevant aspects.
 Below is a step-by-step process for conducting data analysis on a pizza sales dataset:
 pizza_id: Unique identifier for each pizza.
-This is likely a reference or primary key for the pizzas in the dataset.

 order_id: Unique identifier for each pizza order.
 Multiple pizzas can belong to the same order, as indicated by sharing the same order_id.